stablekernel/aqueduct/source/docs/tut/writing-tests.md

 !!! note "package:aqueduct_test"
     The package `aqueduct_test` and `test` was already added to your `pubspec.yaml` file as a test dependency by the template generator.

-In all Dart applications, tests are a Dart script with a `main` function.
-The `test` function registers a closure that contains expectations.
-That closure is run when you run your test suite, and the tests pass if all of your expectations are met.
+In all Dart applications, a test suite is a Dart script with a `main` function.
+In this function, the `test` function is called multiple times to register expectations.
+A test passes if all of your expectations are met.
 An example Dart test looks like this:

 ```dart
 import 'package:test/test.dart';